kannancloud001/BoardgameListingWebApp/README.md

 - Building Docker image as Multi stage for Reduce Image size
 - Soanrqube Analysis for Code Quality
 - Builded using Maven
-- Packaged using Docker and Pushed Nexus Docker Registry...
+- Packaged using Docker and Pushed to Nexus Docker Registry...
 ## How to Run

 1. Clone the repository